beejjorgensen/bgc/src/bgc_part_0500.md

-And, in fact, in the latter situation, the compiler doesn't even care what number you pass in (other than it has to be greater than zero^[C99 6.7.6.2 paragraph 1 requires it be greater than zero.
+And, in fact, in the latter situation, the compiler doesn't even care what number you pass in (other than it has to be greater than zero^[C99 §6.7.6.2¶1 requires it be greater than zero.
 But you might see code out there with arrays declared of zero length at the end of `struct`s and GCC is particularly lenient about it unless you compile with `-pedantic`.
 This zero-length array was a hackish mechanism for making variable-length structures.
 Unfortunately, it's technically undefined behavior to access such an array even though it basically worked everywhere.
-C99 codified a well-defined replacement for it called _flexible array members_, which we'll chat about when we get to `struct`s.]).
+C99 codified a well-defined replacement for it called _flexible array members_, which we'll chat about later.]).
 It doesn't enforce anything at all.

 Now that I've said that, the size of the array in the function declaration actually _does_ matter when you're passing multidimensional